kikocorreoso/brythonmagic/README.md

 %load_ext brythonmagic
 ```

-And load the brython js libs in the notebook:
+And load the brython js lib in the notebook:

 ```python
 %%HTML